juliancodaforno/CogBench/README.md

 ## Reference

-For more information about CogBench, please refer to our [arXiv paper](https://arxiv.org/abs/2402.18225).
+For more information about CogBench, please refer to our [ICML paper](https://proceedings.mlr.press/v235/coda-forno24a.html).

 ## Contributing